Jared-Wood135/mass-shooters-project/README.md

 <a href='#tableofcontents'>Back to 'Table of Contents'</a>
 <br><br>
 <h5>
-Using a dataset of U.S. mass shooters from 1966 - JAN2023 given the <a href='https://www.theviolenceproject.org/'>Non-Profit organization: 'The Violence Project'</a>, attempt to predict whether or not a mass shooter will be of high volatility (> 10 casualties) or of low volatility (<= 10 casualties).
+Using a dataset of U.S. mass shooters from 1966 - JAN2023 given by the <a href='https://www.theviolenceproject.org/'>Non-Profit organization: 'The Violence Project'</a>, attempt to predict whether or not a mass shooter will be of high volatility (> 10 casualties) or of low volatility (<= 10 casualties).
 </h5>
 <br><br><br>